crow50/Gitleaks-Secret-Scanning/README.md

 * Detects **high-entropy strings** likely to be secrets
 * Works on **local hooks** (pre-commit) and CI pipelines

+Check out the playground on their [main site](https://gitleaks.io/) and test your configs.

+---

+## Git-Filter-Repo

+[Git-Filter-Repo](https://github.com/newren/git-filter-repo) is a powerful git history rewriting tool that replaces `git filter-branch` with a faster, and more flexible alternative.
+Ideal for removing committed secrets, large files, or sensitive metadata from a repository's history.

+* Use cases
+  * remove secrets, strip large blobs, rewrite author details, split/merge repos.
+* Caution: rewriting history changes commit hashes — coordinate with collaborators and force-push carefully.

+Example: remove a file named `gitleaksconfig.toml` from all commits:
+  `git-filter-repo --invert-paths --paths gitleaksconfig.toml`

 ---

 ## Project Structure